 NOTE 2: This is equivalent to the equipment having one or more internal collisions.

-The Channel Access Engine may start transmissions belonging to the corresponding or higher Priority Classes, on one or more Operating Channels.
-If the initiating device transmits in more than one Operating Channels, it shall comply with the requirements contained in clause 4.2.7.3.2.3:
+The Channel Access Engine may start transmissions belonging to the corresponding or higher Priority Classes, on one or more channels.
+If the Initiating Device transmits in more than one channel, it shall comply with the requirements contained in clause 4.2.7.3.2.3:

-The Channel Access Engine can have multiple transmissions without performing an additional CCA on this Operating Channel providing the gap in between such transmissions does not exceed 16 µs.
-Otherwise, if this gap exceeds 16 µs and does not exceed 25 µs, the Initiating Device may continue transmissions provided that no energy was detected with a level above the ED threshold defined in clause 4.2.7.3.2.5 for a duration of one Observation Slot.
+The Initiating Device and its Responding Devices can have multiple transmissions without performing an additional CCA on the channel or combination of channels providing the gap in between such transmissions does not exceed 16 µs.
+Otherwise, if this gap exceeds 16 µs and does not exceed 25 µs, the Initiating Device may continue transmissions provided that for a duration of one Observation Slot the Initiating Device found the channel(s) to be Unoccupied Channel(s).

-The Channel Access Engine may grant an authorization to transmit on the current Operating Channel to one or more Responding Devices.
+The Channel Access Engine may grant [up to ten] authorizations to transmit on the current channel to each of one or more Responding Devices.
 If the Initiating Device issues such a transmission grant to a Responding Device, the Responding Device shall operate according to the procedure described in clause 4.2.7.3.2.7.

 The Initiating Device may have simultaneous transmissions of Priority Classes lower than the Priority Class of the Channel Access Engine, provided that the corresponding transmission duration (Channel Occupancy Time) is not extended beyond the time that is needed for the transmission(s) corresponding to the Priority Class of the Channel Access Engine.

-When the Channel Occupancy has completed, and it has been confirmed that at least one transmission that started at the beginning of the Channel Occupancy was successful, the Initiating Device proceeds with step 1) otherwise the Initiating Device proceeds with step 8).
+When the Channel Occupancy has completed, CW shall be updated as specified below, and the Initiating Device proceeds with step 2).

-The Initiating Device may retransmit.
-If the Initiating Device does not retransmit the Channel Access Engine shall discard all data packets associated with the unsuccessful Channel Occupancy and the Channel Access Engine shall proceed with step 1).
-Otherwise, the Channel Access Engine shall adjust CW to ((CW + 1) × m) - 1 with m ≥ 2.
-If the adjusted value of CW is greater than CWmax the Channel Access Engine may set CW equal to CWmax.
-The Channel Access Engine shall proceed with step 2).

 According to clause 4.2.7.3.2.4 where four different Priority Classes are defined, an Initiating Device shall operate only one Channel Access Engine for each Priority Class implemented.

-CW may take values that are greater than the values of CW in step 1) to step 8).
+CW may take values that are greater than the values of CW in step 1) to step 7).

+Updating CW is based on feedback about the success or failure of Channel Occupancies.

+Success and failure of a Channel Occupancy are defined as follows:

+a Channel Occupancy is a success when at least one transmission that started at the beginning of the Channel Occupancy was successful or when there is no intention to retransmit any part of the information transmitted during the Channel Occupancy.

+otherwise, the Channel Occupancy is a failure.

+When CW is updated:

+if new feedback is available relative to the prior CW update, the feedback for the latest COT for which new feedback is received shall be used:

+if the feedback indicates success, CW shall be set to CWmin.

+if the feedback indicates failure, CW shall be set to min(CW×2 + 1, CWmax).

+otherwise, CW shall remain the same.

+During normal operation, there [shall] be no bias towards success in the selection of the feedback used to update CW.

 <unquote>